mircealungu/reconstruction/2_Abstraction.md

 - Do you have access to the developers such that you can recover a reflection model viewpoint of the system?

+- Can you get ArchLens to work?
+Would that be a good tool for generating views?

 **Advice: Start working on your project!
 Don't leave it all for the last moment!**